 i. proposed revisions to existing policy, guidelines and practices concerning endowment investments;

-ii. follow-up with a company concerning a matter which was the subject of the Committee’s review or study, including proposed changes in corporate practice;
+ii. follow-up with a legal person concerning a matter which was the subject of the Committee’s review or study, including proposed changes in corporate practice;

-iii. support for shareholder resolutions recommending changes in a company’s management practice;
+iii. support for shareholder resolutions recommending changes in a legal person’s management practice;

 iv. proposed alternate actions, other than divestment of holdings, as deemed appropriate by the Committee.